Confidently Navigating Retirement

 • Technology Innovator Awards (Best Digital Retirement Planning Solution – UK)

 The only tool of its kind (until competitors mimicked it about 18 months later), the Retirement Calculator not only allowed Standard Life UK to inform their customers and the public about large-scale regulatory changes as soon as they took effect, but also enabled SL customers to immediately act on new tax advantages by retiring entirely online.
 Over the course of one very high-paced year, my colleagues and I collaborated with experts across Standard Life House in Edinburgh to conceptualize, design, and build this journey in a way that was clear, navigable, and legal-department-approved.
-I loved the design consultant experience, and gained a ton of respect for Stand Life’s technology teams.
+I loved the design consultant experience, and gained a ton of respect for Standard Life’s technology teams along the way.

 In the first year after launch, over 33,000 people successful retired using this tool, and the feedback was incredibly positive.
 Plus, even though many of the specifics and options don’t actually apply here in the US, I now have a much more responsible approach to investing for retirement.